-- 1. Position the Pin 1 indicator of the carrier clip with the Pin 1 indicator of the processor (See Figure 116). - 2.
+- 1. Position the Pin 1 indicator of the carrier clip with the Pin 1 indicator of the processor (See Figure 89). - 2.
 With the processor still on its shipping tray, place the processor carrier clip over the processor.

-3. Gently press down on two opposite sides at a time of the processor carrier clip until it clicks into place.
-Repeat with the other two sides.
+3. Gently press down on two opposite sides of the carrier clip until it clicks into place.
+Repeat with the other two sides (See Figure 90).

-Figure 118.
+Figure 91.
 Removing Heat Sink from its Packaging

 4. Locate the processor heat sink.
-To avoid damage to the heat sink, grasp it by its narrower top and bottom edges.
+To avoid damage to the heat sink, grasp it by its narrower top and bottom edges as shown in Figure 91.

-Figure 119.
-Processor Heat Sink Anti-tilt Wires in the Outward Position
+Figure 92.
+Setting the Processor Heat Sink Anti-Tilt Wires to the Outward Position

-5. Set the anti-tilt wires to the outward position.

-- 6. Turn the heat sink over and place it bottom side up on a flat surface. - 7.
-Clean any residual old Thermal Interface Material (TIM) from the heat sink and apply new TIM (Honeywell PTM7000).
+- 5. Set the anti-tilt wires to the outward position. - 6.
+Turn the heat sink over and place it bottom side up on a flat surface. - 7.
+Clean any residual old Thermal Interface Material (TIM) from the heat sink and apply new TIM.

-Figure 120.
+Figure 93.
 Pin 1 Indicator of Processor Carrier Clip

-- 8. Carefully lift and turnover the heat sink. - 9.
-Align Pin 1 indicator of the processor carrier clip with the corner cut-out on the heat sink.
+- 8. Carefully lift and turn over the heat sink. - 9.
+Align the Pin 1 indicator of the processor carrier clip with the corner cut-out on the heat sink (See Figure 93.

-Note: For the standard 2U or 1U heat sink, there are two cut-out corners; either can be used to align Pin 1 indicators.
+Note: For the standard heat sink, there are two cut-out corners; either can be used to align Pin 1 indicators.